 5. Let guests make purchases with self-service kiosks

-6. Create a sense of urgency with your POS signage
+6. Create a sense of urgency with your point of sale signage

 Nobody wants to miss out on a great deal, right?
 A simple and cost-effective marketing idea is to use signage to promote sales using language that resonates with guests.